 Pressure regulators and check valves

 The introduction of spray heads equipped with pressure regulation represents another leap forward in reducing water waste.
 By helping maintain a constant outlet pressure, these pressure-regulating devices reduce misting and fogging, so that more water reaches the soil.
 Not only does pressure regulation help maintain a constant outlet pressure, it does so regardless of the type of nozzle used.
+In addition, these devices reduce pressure loss if the nozzle is removed or damaged.

 Check valves were developed to prevent low-head drainage in tight areas.
 When an irrigation system is shut off, water remaining in the lines tends to flow to the lowest head in the system, where it then flows out.
 This not only wastes water, but the runoff it creates can damage the landscape due to flooding or erosion.
 A check valve closes off the sprinkler when the system shuts off, preventing any remaining water from escaping.